 The Advanced Microscopy Facility is part of the Center for Open Research Resources and Equipment (COR2E) at the University of Connecticut.
 Its mission is to provide access to advanced imaging technology in order to promote innovation and cross-disciplinary interaction.
-The facility houses a number of laser scanning confocal microscopes, as well as systems for widefield imaging and total internal reflection microscopy (TIRF), super resolution microscopy, and lightsheet imaging.
+The facility houses a number of laser scanning confocal microscopes, as well as systems for widefield imaging, total internal reflection microscopy (TIRF), super resolution microscopy, and lightsheet imaging.
 These instruments are available for use on an hourly basis for University of Connecticut researchers and external users.

 Who We Are